 Interested in grabbing my full lesson plan and the editable, interactive digital material?

 Have you ever won a scholarship?
-If yes, what it was?
-Let me know what do you think about the pronunciation of the consonants /z/ & /s/ and the debate structure of a lesson.
+If yes, what was it?
+Let me know what you think about the pronunciation of the consonants /z/ & /s/ and the debate structure of a lesson.
 Do you teach grammar or punctuation contextually?
 Write via the contact page or in the comments!